Maia-DAO/ecosystem-docs/versioned_docs/version-Hermes/overview/tokenomics/utility-tokens/02-bhermes-boost.md

 id: bhermes-boost
 title: bHermes Boost
 ---
+# bHermes Boost

 Boost in Hermes gauges is a feature designed to incentivize users by providing them with an opportunity to earn a higher return on the liquidity they provide on the HERMES platform.

+## Key Terms

+Before we dive in, let's clarify some terms:

+- **Liquidity**: This refers to the assets that users deposit into a pool.
+These assets are used to facilitate trading and are rewarded with fees and tokens.
+- **Gauge**: A gauge is a smart contract that measures and rewards the liquidity provided by users.
+- **bHermes**: bHermes are tokens that represent a user's stake in the Hermes platform.
+The more bHermes a user holds, the higher their potential rewards.
+- **LP Tokens**: LP stands for Liquidity Provider.
+LP tokens are proof of your contribution to a liquidity pool.
+They are used to claim your share of the pool's trading fees and rewards.

+## Boost Formula

-The mechanism for calculating this boost is derived from the formula used by Curve Finance.
+The calculation for the user's boost, 𝑏*<sub>𝑢</sub> is based on the formula by Curve Finance

-The formula for calculating the boost 𝑏*<sub>𝑢</sub> is as follows:

-𝑏*<sub>𝑢</sub> = _min_(0.4 𝑏 + 0.6 𝑆(𝑤<sub>𝑖</sub>/𝑊), 𝑏)
+$$b_u^* = \min(0.4 b + 0.6 S\frac{w_i}{W}, b)$$

 Where:
 - 𝑏*<sub>𝑢</sub> = User's boosted balance.